zlyysf/quiz/iphone/tools/readme.txt

 When ui designer added a package to ui/icons/ dir, we need to:
-    1, find if the package contains too long icon file names and generate tooLongFiles.plist in the package with toolForRawPackage. and commit the file to git.
+    1, find if the package contains too long icon file names and generate tooLongFiles.plist in the package with toolForRawPackage. copy the tooLongFiles.plist to ui/icons/thePackage and commit the file to git.
     2, copy ui/icons/thePackage to a temp dir, use toolmacForRawPackage to split the icons into groups with every group containing 10 icons. remove those file which are not in any group.